 What do I need to send to BUSARU for wiring harness modification?

-- The main wiring harness under the dash AND the ECU computer - you keep the sensors.
-On 05+ it is recommended that you also send the throttle pedal for testing.
+The main wiring harness under the dash (with all of it's connectors - Harness Connectors) AND the ECU computer - you keep the sensors. engine harness (under intake manifold), and alternator harness.

 What is a Code Killer?

-- CK is a Diagnostic Trouble Code (DTC) defeater, solving up to 9 common DTCs related to these engine swaps.
+CK is a Diagnostic Trouble Code (DTC) defeater, solving up to 9 common DTCs related to these engine swaps.
 This is optional and these DTC's don't affect performance of your engine although it is a good way to "clean up" your install and make your Malfunction Indicator Lamp (MIL) more useful (as it won't constantly be on and will only trigger when a critical DTC is triggered).
 2005+ Code Killers defeat a lot more codes as there are many more options that can be flashed out of the ECU (see the A la carte service here: Subaru ECM Flash)